NHSLeadership/nightingale-2-0/readme.txt

 =2.4.5=
 * Fix for horizontal scrollbar
 * Style changes for the Header Menu
+* Fix to limit the number of posts shown to selected amount

 =2.4.4=
 * Changes for accessibility issue in the header